hero860116/Sentinel/README.md

 Samples can be found in the [demo](https://github.com/alibaba/Sentinel/tree/master/sentinel-demo) module.

 ### 5.Start Dashboard
-Sentinel also provides a simple dashboad, which can monitor the cliets, and configure the rules in real time.
+Sentinel also provides a simple dashboad, which can monitor the clients, and configure the rules in real time.

 More details please refer to: [Dashboard](https://github.com/alibaba/Sentinel/wiki/%E6%8E%A7%E5%88%B6%E5%8F%B0)